humrochagf/hermes/README.md

 The protector of human heralds, travelers, thieves, merchants, and orators.

-But also a telegram bot to automate stuff 😜
+But also a telegram bot to automate health related stuff 😜